boolean-uk/csharp-tdd-oop-bobs-bagels/extension2.md

 Tip: Think about a Receipt as an object.
 What other objects are contained in a receipt?

+## User story 1
+As a user, So I know what I have purchased, I want a recite showing me my purchase.

 #### Example Receipt
 ```
     ~~~ Bob's Bagels ~~~